Library Partners

 Preservation and technical development

-Ongoing platform maintenance, system enhancement, and long-term sustainability rather than one-off build costs.
+Ongoing platform maintenance, system enhancement, and long-term preservation planning.

 Training and publishing capability

-Support for editor and reviewer development, sector capability building, and publishing integrity systems.
+Support for editor and reviewer development, sector capability building, and publishing integrity.

 Partnership structure